tehaksbrid/shop-databaser/README.md

 The fastest way to explore each data structure is to simply query the type and send the results to a javascript console.

 <h2>FAQs</h2>
+<h5>Q. Is MacOS supported</h5>
+No. During development, I did not have Apple hardware to test and build on.
+I do have a new Mac on the way, so I'll be doing a dmg release in mid-January.

 <h5>Q. Is this an "open source" project?</h5>
 <b>No.</b> The source code is <em>public</em>, as I would never ask store owners to put such powerful Shopify access tokens into an application whose security they could not personally validate.
 While I hope this project can help you enhance the profits of your store, I retain the rights to sell or monetize the code itself.